 Each article must begin with an abstract that precisely summarizes the manuscript’s argument.
 The abstract should be included in the main manuscript document, not in a separate document.
-The abstract must be at least 100 words long and no longer than 125, and it should end with a list of keywords – at least five of them and no more than nine.
+The abstract must be at least 100 words long and no longer than 150, and it should end with a list of keywords – at least five of them and no more than nine.
 After the abstract has been copyedited, authors are strongly encouraged to provide one or two translations of the abstract in languages of the field site—as long as the translation is done by a native speaker of the target language and time remains for it to be properly copyedited by a third-party native speaker (to be commissioned by the editor).

 American Ethnologist follows The Chicago Manual of Style, 17th edition.
 For spelling, the reference is Merriam-Webster’s Collegiate Dictionary, 11th edition, which uses US (rather than British) spellings.
 Wherever Merriam-Webster’s lists variant spellings, use the first one given.

 Use bold to indicate first-level headings and italics for second-level headings, like this: